Grandma-Betty/geoip2-haproxy/README.md

 GeoIP2 country blocking with HAProxy.

-Downloads GeoLite2 country .csv, splits it into per-country .txt files and copies it over to a OPNsense instance via SSH to the following path:
+Downloads GeoLite2 country .csv, splits it into per-country .txt files and copies them over to a OPNsense instance via SSH to the following path:

 ```/etc/haproxy/geoip2```